Our Bright Future: What Is The Green Academies Project?

 So how did you get involved with Our Bright Future?

 My name is Catherine and I am 16 years old and have just finished my GCSEs.
-I have been an Urban Ranger with the Green Academies Project (GAP) for just under two years and started it as part of my part of my bronze Duke of Edinburgh Award.
+I have been an Urban Ranger with the Green Academies Project (GAP) for just under two years and started it as part of my bronze Duke of Edinburgh Award.
 GAP is a youth environmental project delivered by the National Trust and is one of 31 projects which together form Our Bright Future.
 I was invited by my National Trust mentor to apply to represent GAP on the Our Bright Future Youth Forum.
 I was very lucky to be selected and started this role in February this year.

 What are Urban Rangers and where are you located?

 The Morden Urban Rangers are a group of volunteers aged 11-24 who carry out various environmental projects in the park.
 We help the wildlife and organise events, so that the local community can come and share special moments together.
 The Urban Rangers are based at Morden Hall Park in South West London.
 Morden is the last stop on the Northern Line and Morden Hall Park covers 125 acres of parkland with the River Wandle meandering through it.
 There is so much here, including pretty bridges, Morden Cottage, an old snuff mill, a garden centre and a city farm.

 What is the aim of the Green Academies Project?

 The aim of the project is to empower young people, encourage them to care for the environment and learn new skills.
 It helps everyone to build confidence and work together as a team to complete a project that makes a difference.
 It’s a great opportunity to learn new skills as we can take ownership of a project from start to finish and take on various roles from project manager to event organiser.
 Everyone takes part and shares ideas.

 Like the famous Nike slogan ‘Just do it’…Everybody gets involved!